Nandani568/Nandani568/README.md

 # Hi there 👋

 ### 🚀 Career Objective
 A dynamic and results-oriented DevOps Engineer with over 3 years of hands-on experience, seeking a Senior DevOps Engineer role to drive automation and cloud transformation.
-Armed with solid foundation in cloud architecture and an extensive toolkit of DevOps tools, I am eager to innovate and contribute meaningfully to a company’s success by elevating operational efficiency and reliability.
+Armed with a solid foundation in cloud architecture and an extensive toolkit of DevOps tools, I am eager to innovate and contribute meaningfully to a company’s success by elevating operational efficiency and reliability.

 ---